glassleo/Breadcrumbs/README.md

 - Fix a Blizzard bug that leaves Legion Bonus Objectives stuck on your World Map after leveling past level 49
 - Options to choose which features you want to enable

-## Work In Progress
+## Current Status

-While the addon itself is more or less feature complete, only a tiny fraction of all required data has been compiled so far.
+While the addon itself is more or less feature complete, only a tiny fraction of all required data has been compiled and tested so far.

-### Completed
+### Complete

 Quests:
 - Azsuna